 - Mice damage – Mice love to eat wire insulation, which often causes a short

 - Accessories damage – Fitting accessories blindly, caused fastener to trap a power wire against the body

 - Trapped power wire – Trapped behind header after cylinder head repair job

 - Vandalized truck – Vandals started small fire under truck which caused short

 - Aftermarket alarms – Poor wiring connections that become apparent as the vehicle ages

 - Melted power cable – Power cables resting on hot exhaust will eventually burn through and cause a short

 Moisture is a car killer, most people think rust and they’re half right.
 Electrical damage is likely to kill a car long before rust gets it.

-Water in the electrics allows voltage to take a short cut and flow from the positive circuit through the water to ground and of course that causes a short and the fuse blows.
+Water in the electrics allows voltage to take a shortcut and flow from the positive circuit through the water to the ground and of course, that causes a short and the fuse blows.

 3 Failed Component